Philip Korman, Executive Director

 Jennifer Williams, Office Manager

 Jennifer, who joined CISA in 2004, is responsible for ensuring the office runs smoothly.
-She is a multi-tasker and problem solver who is responsible for database management, public inquiries, office support services, purchasing, facilities management, and more.
-Jennifer has a B.S. in Chemistry from SUNY- College of Environmental Science and Forestry.
+She is a multi-tasker and problem solver who is responsible for database management, IT, office support services, building management, and more.
+Jennifer has a degree in Chemistry from SUNY- College of Environmental Science and Forestry.
 Email Jennifer.

 Kristen Wilmer, Program Coordinator